Query Builder

 Search normalized Panther data with minimal or no SQL

 In Query Builder, you can construct a data lake query using no-code filters.
-This allows you to search and investigate your Panther data without extensive SQL knowledge, making it an alternative to for running queries.
-You can also for easy reuse.
+This allows you to search and investigate your Panther data without extensive SQL knowledge, making it an alternative to Data Explorer for running queries.
+You can also save the queries you create in Query Builder for easy reuse.

 When building a search with Query Builder, consider the following:

 You can only search one table at a time.
-If you need to search across multiple tables, we recommend using or instead.
+If you need to search across multiple tables, we recommend using Indicator Search or Data Explorer instead.

 filters are not currently supported.